 Embryonic stem cell biology and development are regulated by epigenetic mechanisms of gene expression involving chromatin modifying enzymes that promote DNA and histone modifications.
 We utilize embryonic stem cells (ESCs), induced pluripotent stem cells (iPSCs) and mice as model systems to study how these enzymes reshape the epigenome and control gene expression programs to regulate stem cell biology and embryogenesis.
 The lab specializes in advanced technologies in genome editing and generating complex mouse strains.
 We integrate genetic, cellular, molecular, biochemical and bioinformatics approaches to dissect epigenetic pathways and mechanisms in stem cells, during development and in diseases.

 · We have established that Tet enzymes regulate lineage specification and organogenesis.
-We research their biologically critical functions in post gastrulation development, in particular during embryonic hematopoiesis and neurogenesis.
+We research their biologically critical functions in post gastrulation development, in particular during embryonic hematopoiesis and neurodevelopment.

-· We explore the base 5hmC and its derivatives as independent epigenetic marks.
-We study their involvement in regulation of gene expression during development and in onset of diseases.
+· We study the Tet-modified base 5hmC and its derivatives 5fC and 5caC to establish their invovlements in regulation of gene expression during development and in onset of diseases.

-Our research investigates novel biological roles of DNA modifying enzymes in regulation of stem cell biology, development and cancer.
-This line of research will unveil new mechanisms of epigenetic regulation by Tets/5hmC, and can lead to identification of unique markers and targets in stem cell applications and for treatment of diseases.
+Our work defines how stem cell biology and development are regulated by the DNA modifying enzymes.
+It will unveil new mechanisms of epigenetic regulation by Tets/5hmC, and can lead to identification of unique markers and targets for stem cell applications and treatment of diseases.